AdaCore/Ada-SPARK-Crate-Of-The-Year/terms_and_conditions.md

 ### Changes to the Competition

 During the Competition, the Organizer shall have the right to amend these rules from time to time, in particular to improve their clarity or address points that were not addressed before.
 The Organizer also retains the right to change the list or number of Judges.
-The latest version of these rules and list of Judgeswill always be available on https://github.com/AdaCore/Ada-SPARK-Crate-Of-The-Year.
+The latest version of these rules and list of Judges will always be available on https://github.com/AdaCore/Ada-SPARK-Crate-Of-The-Year.
 By making their Submission, Participants agree to be bound by any such subsequent changes.